Forgotten Hard Rock Albums: Warrant, "Dog Eat Dog" (1992)

 (Columbia Records, 1992)

 Jani Lane told a now-famous story in many interviews about his band's experience at the dawn of the Grunge Decade.
 He recalled walking into the offices of Columbia Records for a meeting before the release of Warrant's soon-to-be-multi-platinum Cherry Pie album in 1990 and seeing a gigantic poster of the album's cover hanging behind the secretary's desk.
 Lane naturally said to himself, "Cool, we're the priority band!"
-Two years later, however, when he went to the same office prior to the release of Dog Eat Dog, there was a giant Alice in Chains poster behind that secretary's desk instead.
+Two years later, when he went to the same office prior to the release of Dog Eat Dog, there was an Alice in Chains poster behind that desk instead.
 Lane immediately thought, "Uh-oh."
 The writing was (literally) on the wall.

 "Machine Gun" (1992)